How do you find a good naturopath?

 - What modalities do they use?

-A note on testimonials.
-Do you know that naturopaths, along with doctors and other health practitioners, are not allowed to publish testimonials (recommendations and reviews) from clients?
+Did you know that naturopaths, along with doctors and other health practitioners, are not allowed to publish testimonials (recommendations and reviews) from clients?
 Consumer legislation and guidelines (Health Complaints Commission, Australian Health Practitioner Regulation Agency and other state bodies) covers all health practitioners, including non-regulated professions such as naturopathy, herbal medicine and nutrition.

 If a naturopath is up to date with the rules and regulations, there won’t be any testimonials for their health services on their site.

 More about Gill Stannard